GoldRenard/GTAVSteamControllerNative/readme.md

 5. Copy `SteamControllerNative.asi` to game folder;
 6. Start the game.
 It should switch action sets automatically, you just have to configure them as you want;

-### Online Warning

-Sorry, you can't play with this mod Online (just yet :wink:).
-If you're going to play Online, you must remove ScriptHookV and all your plugins.

 ### Prepared controller configuration

 Instead of creating a controller configuration from scratch, you can use [prepared one](https://github.com/GoldRenard/GTAVSteamControllerNative/blob/master/controller.vdf).